Get

 These social skills have made many dogs become successful therapy dogs.
 For example, research shows that children with ADHD, individuals with physical disabilities and chronic disorders, and individuals with PTSD have all experienced the therapeutic benefits of treatments involving therapy dogs.

 So, there’s no denying that people can feel unconditionally loved by a dog.
 After all, a dog doesn’t care about your past or what you look like.
-Developing research is also pointing to highly social dogs having more DNA disruptions than their wolf ancestors, that make them genetically friendly.3
+Developing research is also pointing to highly social dogs having more DNA disruptions than their wolf ancestors, which make them genetically friendly.3

 golden retriever dog lying on the grass and looking at its owner stroking its side